cloudmesh/technologies/chapters/tech/graphlab.md

-GraphLab is a graph-based parallel framework for C++, especially for machine learning.
+GraphLab [:o ref missing ] is a graph-based parallel framework for C++, especially for machine learning.
 GraphLab originally is

 > "an academic project at Carnegie Mellon University to develop a new parallel